bripkens/pi-setup/README.md

  - Make sure that you have Ansible installed on the development laptop you will use alongside your Raspberry Pi.
  - Expand the filesystem on the PI manually (automatic expanding is in the backlog).
  - Create a keypair and copy the public SSH key to the `public_keys` directory.
+See these instructions on creating a keypair.
+ - Set the variables that are important to you (see below).
- - Execute the `./run` script.
+ - Execute the `./run` script. #TODO - this needs to include the ability to call tags.

 ## Variables